 When integrated, the Anima becomes his bridge to soul—guiding purpose with compassion, grounding reason with heart.

-Balanced masculine energy arises when logic protects feeling, not replaces it.
+Balanced masculine energy arises when logic protects feelings instead of replacing them.

 The Feminine Psyche